Mondonno/CustomPopUps.iOS/README.md

 ## ⚠️ Warning ⚠️

-This is the alpha/demo version of the library!<br>
+This is the beta version of the library!<br>
 If you encounter any problems, please create a new Issue in the [**Issues Tab**](https://github.com/Mondonno/CustomPopUps.iOS/issues)